IBM-Cloud/docs/services/cdn/index.md

 Select IBM Bluemix > Dashboard > Services > Service instance tile > **Advanced** tab to view the TTL configuration option.
 ![](images/tab_adv.png)

 Use the TTL option to configure a time limit of content expiry.
-On expiry, the cache will fetch the object from the application server.
+On expiry, the cache will be populated again on the next request to serve the object from the application server.

 The default TTL value is 3600 seconds.
 To change the TTL value, select **Edit** in the **Cache TTL Defaults** section, enter the required TTL value (in seconds), and select **SAVE**.